How to Flush a Water Heater and Prevent Problems such as Sediment build-up, Noise, and Odors

 By the end of this guide, you’ll be equipped with the knowledge and tools you need to keep your water heater running at its best.
 Let’s get started!

-What's the purpose of flushing a water heater?
+What’s the Purpose of Flushing a Water Heater?

 Flushing your water heater is crucial for several reasons.